CellProfiler/CellProfiler-Analyst/README.txt

-Classifier was designed to work with data processed by CellProfiler, though any experiment that measures object features from images should be easily adaptable, if it stores its data in a similar form.
+Classifier was designed to work with data processed by CellProfiler, though any experiment that measures object features from images should be easily adaptable if it stores its data in a similar form.

 IMAGES:
 Individual image files are expected to be monochromatic and represent a single